Steering wheel shaking

 2. Damaged serpentine belt

-You may start to notice difficulty with turning the steering wheel if the serpentine belt has worn out and become slack.
+You may start to notice difficulty with turning the steering wheel if the serpentine belt that turns the power steering pump has worn out and become slack.
 This will need to be repaired or replaced as soon as possible.

 3. Low power steering fluid